reese/gatsby-plugin-stork/README.md

 This plugin automatically generates a Stork search index from your site's content and includes it in your `public` directory.
 This plugin also automatically mounts the Stork `script` tag to the end of your HTML files.

-Note that this plugin runs after the _build_, not after the bootstrap, so the index won't be generated when running `gatsby develop`.
-To test locally, use `gatsby build && gatsby serve`.

 ## Installation

 To install, run `npm i gatsby-plugin-stork`.